disaderp/forecaster/ANDROID/API.md

 ## limitations

 whole string has to be transmitted at once including ending `R` command, due to weird BT module issue(still investigating)

+## setting up the connection

+to connect with the device, find device `forecaster` and pair with it using `3637` as PIN number